vikramkm114a/Cybersecurity/Conduct a Security Audit/Conduct_a_security_audit.md

 4. Encryption
 5. Password management system

-To address gaps in compliance, Botium needs to implement and establish the policies that can address the following above.
+To address gaps in compliance, Botium needs to implement and establish the policies that can address the issues listed above.
 Botium also needs to update its assets so the additional control can be identified as soon as possible to improve their security practice.